 1. Take out the required permits — it’s amazing how many DIYers skip this step.
 Sure, it takes time, and it means you have to deal with the government, but it’s actually in your best interest to make sure get the required home improvement permits.
 The folks in the permitting office will make sure the project is done correctly and that you stay safe in the process.

 Also, for some projects, you’ll need proof that you have a permit or your insurance company won’t cover the improvement.
 You’ll probably need a permit for any project larger than wallpapering and painting.
+You might even need a permit to install a new fence.
 If you’re unsure, call your local building department and ask.

 2. Have all the tools and materials you need available before you start your project — starting a job without the necessary tools and supplies will slow down the job and delay your progress.
 And make sure you buy quality tools.
 They’re a wise investment.